tcltk/tklib/modules/tablelist/README.txt

 the one associated with a normal listbox.
 There are column-, row-, and cell-specific counterparts of the "configure" and "cget" subcommands ("columnconfigure", "rowconfigure", "cellconfigure", ...).
-They can be used, among others, to insert images into the cells and the header labels, or to insert embedded windows into the cells.
+They can be used, among others, to insert images and embedded windows into the cells and the header labels.
 The "index", "nearest", and "see" command options refer to the rows, but similar subcommands are provided for the columns and cells ("columnindex", "cellindex", ...).
 The items can be sorted with the "sort", "sortbycolumn", and "sortbycolumnlist" command options.

 The bindings defined for the body of a tablelist widget make it behave just like a normal listbox.
 This includes the support for the virtual